 Helping you to manage your sales cycle and funnel, he will also advise as to how to tackle complex and challenging sales scenarios, and get faster business results.

-How to find the right distributors for your business?
+How to find the right channel partners for your business?f

 To determine whether using distributors can help promote your sales abroad, it’s best to first revisit your marketing plan and see whom you have defined as target customers.
 Look at their buyer personas; where to they gather information about similar products, which are the products they usually purchase and where; and the distinguishing characteristics of that market or of that particular segment.